AmadeusITGroup/kanary/README.md

   # ...
 ```

+##### Validate the KanaryDeployment with the manual mode

+When you consider the canary deployment as enough tested you can update the `spec.validation.manual.status` to `valid`or `invalid`.

+- If you have chosen `valid`, automatically the kanary-controller will trigger the deployment update with the same template used to create the canary-deployment.
+- If you have chosen `invalid`. the KanaryDeployment status will be set as `Failed`, no additional action will be possible.
+Also, the canary pods will be removed from the "production" service.

+Finally when you delete the KanaryDeployment instance, all the other resources created linked to it, will be also deleted.

 #### LabelWatch

 The `labelWatch` validation strategy allows to configure some invalidation labels on Kanary pods or deployment.
 If present, the Kanary controller will consider the `KanaryDeployment` as failed.